GA Mentorship Awards

 Peter Kloess, Ph.D.
 Candidate in Integrative Biology

 Zacharias Vangelatos, Ph.D.
-Candiate in Mechanical Engineering
+Candidate in Mechanical Engineering

 Desirée Valadares, Ph.D.
 Candidate in Architecture